senzing-garage/knowledge-base/docs/senzingapi/install.md

-# Install senzingapi
+# Install Senzing API

-The Senzing API is packaged for installation in RPM and DEB formats.
+The Senzing API is packaged for installation in RPM and DEB file formats.

 The following installation techniques will install Senzing in a manner consistent with the Senzing Service Level Agreement (SLA).